Surface area arms race

 One game changer was the original Cleito tank.
 Thinking outside the box, Aspire revolutionised cloud vaping with regulated mods by making more of the chimney (the vertical section in the inside of the tank) the coil, which increased the surface area.
 The Aspire Cleito, especially in its current form which uses a mesh coil, is still one of our favourite tanks today.

-The arms race is far from over, and the one of the latest evolutions in coil technology is the mesh coil.
+The arms race is far from over, and the one of the biggest evolutions in coil technology is the mesh coil.

 Why is surface area in coils important?

 Vapour is created when e-liquid is heated up.
 E-liquid is heated when it comes into contact with the coil.
-The larger the surface area, the more e-liquid is heated up at the same time.
+The larger the surface area of the coil, the more e-liquid is heated up at one time.
 And the more e-liquid is heated up, the more vapour you get.